1 cup fruit (strawberries, blueberries, raspberries, blackberries, etc.)

 2 tbsp chia seeds

-Remove stems, pits, seeds, and skin.
+Remove stems, pits, seeds, and skin from fruit.
 Chop large fruits into small pieces.
 Berries can be left whole.

 Stir in ¼ cup of sugar.
-Add less for a less sweet jam.
+Add less if you prefer a jam that is less sweet.

 Stir in chia seeds.

-Let stand for 5 minutes until thickened, remove from heat.
+Let stand for 5 minutes until thickened, and remove from heat.
 The jam won’t quite reach the firm consistency of regular jam, but will thicken more as it cools.
-For a thicker consistency, especially with very juicy fruits, stir in more chia seeds 1 tsp at a time.
+For a thicker consistency, especially with very juicy fruits, stir in more chia seeds 1 tsp at a time and let stand for 5 minutes.